Environmental Implications of Energy Use

 a)

-6. The phenomenon of energy rebound effect refers to:
+6. The phenomenon of the energy rebound effect refers to:

 a) Increased energy efficiency leads to higher energy consumption